 Lewis and Clark National Historic Trail

-While this trail spans 16 states, the most scenic route is through Montana, Wyoming, and Idaho.
+While this trail spans 16 states, Montana, Wyoming, and Idaho have the most scenic route.
 Individuals can elect to hike, run, and bike portions of the trail and are encouraged to make pit stops that align with those Lewis and Clark made during their expedition.
-There are also portions of the trail in which visitors can elect to drive, boat, or kayak should they be short on time or energy.
+There are also portions of the trail where visitors can elect to drive, boat, or kayak should they be short on time or energy.

 Located in Idaho, this resort is popular in the summer and winter months for those looking to get away from it all in a scenic and fun location.
-During the summer, visitors can spend their days hiking, biking, horseback riding, fishing, swimming, or bowling.
+Visitors can spend their days hiking, biking, horseback riding, fishing, swimming, or bowling during the summer.
 During the winter months, visitors might enjoy skiing, ice-skating, or snow-shoeing.
 After expending all that energy, visitors can recharge for the next day with a delicious dinner at one of the resort’s 20 different restaurants and cafes.

-While we are still working to build out the clinical experiences we offer in the Pacific Northwest region, we do offer a number of clinical experiences in California which put visitors in close proximity to Idaho, Oregon, Washington, Idaho, Montana, and Wyoming, making it possible to take a weekend trip to see this exciting and expansive area of the country.
+While we are still working to build out the clinical experiences we offer in the Pacific Northwest region, we do offer several clinical experiences in California, which put visitors near Idaho, Oregon, Washington, Idaho, Montana, and Wyoming, making it possible to take a weekend trip to see this exciting and expansive area of the country.

-Ready to explore clinical experiences in California and state planning a weekend getaway to the Pacific Northwest?
+Ready to plan your weekend getaway to the Pacific Northwest?